Head of our Global Private Equity practice.

-Hugh MacArthur is a director in the Boston office and head of Bain’s Global Private Equity practice.
-He helped found the practice 15 years ago, and works with a variety of private equity funds and alternative asset managers, including traditional buyout firms, hedge funds, infrastructure and real estate funds, distressed debt funds, sovereign wealth funds, venture capital firms and banks.
+Hugh MacArthur is the leader of our Global Private Equity practice, based in Boston.
+He helped found the practice over 25 years ago, and works with a variety of private equity funds and alternative asset managers, including buyout firms, infrastructure and real estate funds, private credit, and secondaries firms among others.
+Hugh also works with sources of capital including sovereign wealth funds, pension funds, family offices, and other institutions.

-Working with these investment firms, Hugh has led assignments on asset class strategy, geographic footprint, fund operations, organizational effectiveness, fund raising, investment deal generation, strategic due diligence and portfolio company improvement.
-He has advised funds in the US, Europe, India and Asia, and has worked on hundreds of deals in leveraged buyout, restructuring assignments and merger integration.
+Working with these investment firms, Hugh has led assignments on firm ambition, asset class strategy, geographic footprint, fund operations, organizational effectiveness, fund raising, sourcing, strategic due diligence and portfolio company improvement.
+He has advised funds across all geographies, and has worked on hundreds of deals in leveraged buyout, restructuring assignments and merger integration.

-Hugh has authored frequently on private equity value creation, state of the industry, and other related topics in publications around the globe, including The Wall Street Journal, The Financial Times, The Economic Times of India, China Daily, Forbes, and London Business School’s Business Strategy Review.
+Hugh is the founder of Bain’s annual Global Private Equity Report and a principal author.
 He is also the author of the book Lessons from Private Equity Any Company Can Use, published by Harvard Business Press in January of 2008.